 Dr. Koene is perhaps one of the world’s foremost neuroscientists.
 He is director of analysis at Halcyon Molecular, co-founder of Carbon Copies, and co-founder of and director at the Neural Engineering Corporation of Massachusetts.

 Randal’s research objective is whole brain emulation, creating the large-scale high-resolution representations and emulations of activity in neuronal circuitry that are needed in patient-specific neuroprostheses.

-This time around I wanted to focus our conversation primarily on the ethics of mind uploading so we cover topics such as: ethical dilemmas in whole brain emulation; legal and ethical frameworks and constrains; access to mind uploading technology; R.J.
-Sawyer‘s fantastic sci fi book Mindscan; the computing requirements behind whole brain emulation; the brain in a vat scenario; brain prosthesis; personal identity and multiple uploads; intelligence rights.
+This time around I wanted to focus our conversation primarily on the ethics of mind uploading so we cover topics such as ethical dilemmas in whole brain emulation; legal and ethical frameworks and constraints; access to mind uploading technology; R.J.
+Sawyer‘s fantastic sci-fi book Mindscan; the computing requirements behind whole brain emulation; the brain in a vat scenario; brain prosthesis; personal identity and multiple uploads; intelligence rights.